felixlopz/hubrise-test-task/content/docs/faqs/en/stop-paying-subscription.md

 1. Log in to your [HubRise account](https://manager.hubrise.com/login).
 1. Click on **SETTINGS**.
 1. To check for payment set at Account level, verify that **All locations** is selected.
-To check for payment set at Location level, select the Location from the **Location** list.
+To check for payment set at Location level, select the Location from the **Location** dropdown.
 1. In the **Payment** section, click **Delete** and **Confirm** in the dialog prompt.

 ## Disconnect Apps From Your Account and Locations